seafloor/escott-price-lab-pipelines/README.md

 :exclamation: Please note this repository is a work in progress :exclamation:

-We are currently in the process of migrating our scripts and standardising procedures across our group (:raised_hands: :raised_hands:), so everything here should be considered experimental.
+We are currently in the process of migrating our scripts and standardising procedures across our group :raised_hands: so everything here should be considered experimental.
 Anyone stumbling across this should exercise caution and not use the repository as the basis for analysis until the code reaches a more mature and stable phase.

 ### :cloud: Quick Overview